TitanDvd/generic_table/README.md

-# Introduction
+# Generic Table: Laravel+Livewire package to automatize HTML tables

-Generic table is the way you need to work with tables.
+## Introduction
-Define only what you need and all that you needs is covered by the interface design pattern.
+Generic Table is a package that makes working with tables in Laravel + Livewire easier.
+It was developed with performance in mind.
+The main reason behind the project is working with the interface design pattern to segregate responsibilities.
+From my perspective, table logic should be in its own place.

-# Requirements
+## Requirements
 1. PHP <b>8.4</b>
 2. Laravel >= 11.x
 3. Livewire >= 3.x
 4. Bootstrap 5.x

-# How to install
+## How to install
 `composer require mmt/generic_table`

-# Features
+## Features
 - Drag and drop rows to simplify reordering. (using [Dragula Js][1])
-- Classic column reorder.
+- Classic column reordering.
 - Bind the entire column to a laravel route.
 - Create action columns.
-Customize it using blade views
+Customize them using blade views
-- Filter by mutually exclusive values or inclusives ones.
+- Filter by mutually exclusive or inclusives values.
 - Search by any column
-- Use relationships in columns to bind the column with a relationship value.
+- Use relationships on columns to link the column with a relationship value.
 - and more...

-# Basic Usage
+## Basic Usage
-## First, the `Generic Table Definition`
+### First, the `Generic Table Definition`
-With the following snippet your were creating the table definition that you will be passing later to the `@generic_table()` blade's directive.
+With the following code snippet your are creating the table definition that you will later will pass to the blade directive `@generic_table()`.
 ```php
 <?php